-The excitement of the start of term has died down and the realities of academic work have kicked in.
+The excitement of the start of the semester has died down and the realities of academic work have kicked in.
 You may be starting to want the comforts of home right now.

 Don’t worry - homesickness is very common and there are ways to get through it.